ioistired/CAPTAIN-CAPSLOCK-TELEGRAM/README.md

 ## How does it operate?

 Say something.
 Say anything.
 But say it LOUDLY.
-The cap' will log what you say (for your server only) and shout something random back at you.
+The cap' will log what you say (for your group chat only) and shout something random back at you.
 The more you shout at it, the bigger its repertoire gets.
 Duplicate text will not be logged.

-## What about message deletes/edits?

-Deleting a message will delete its correspond entry in the database, if there is one.
-Editing a message will update the entry to match, however, if you sneakily edit a shout so that it's no longer a shout, the bot will delete the correspond entry in the database instead.
-For example, saying "YOOOOO" and then editing it to "yo" will mean that the cap' will not say "YOOOOO" anymore.

-If a channel is deleted, all of its corresponding messages are deleted from the database.

-When Captain Caps is kicked from a server, all shouts for that server are deleted from its database.

 ## What commands does it have?